It starts small. A few too many Amazon boxes on the porch. A subscription to a magazine they never read.

 Next Steps: Securing the checkbook is just the first step in protecting your loved one's future.
 To make these changes legally binding and ensure you have the authority to act when it matters most, you'll need the right paperwork in place.

-Explore our guide to the 5 most essential legal documents for caregivers and our comprehensive 2026 guide to Power of Attorney to ensure your parent is protected from every angle.
+Explore our guide to the 5 most essential legal documents for caregivers and our comprehensive 2026 guide to Power of Attorney to ensure your loved one is protected from every angle.

 Legal & Financial Disclaimer